n-matsukawa/OpenMOM-English/README.md

 # OpenMOM-English
 English localization of OpenMOM 4.2.0.
 Based on the original OpenMOM project.
 English Edition EN1.
-Localized byNorifumi Matsukawa.
+Localized by Norifumi Matsukawa.

 ## 1. Introduction